dav-mac/AI-on-Arm/README.md

 Welcome to **Optimizing Generative AI on Arm Processors**, a hands-on course designed to help you optimize generative AI workloads on Arm architectures.
 Through practical labs and structured lectures, you will learn how to deploy AI models efficiently across different Arm-based environments.

 ## Intended Audience
 This course is designed for intermediate machine learning practitioners who want to bridge the gap between model design and deployment efficiency.
-Rather than revisiting ML fundamentals, this course dives straight into performance engineering for generative AI on Arm-based platforms, including edge and cloud environments.
+Rather than revisiting ML fundamentals, you will dive straight into performance engineering for generative AI on Arm-based platforms, including edge and cloud environments.

 The course is suitable for learners with a foundational understanding of machine learning and some familiarity with Python-based AI workflows, Jupyter notebooks, and command-line tools.